 (Please refer to our General Terms for full terms and conditions on each of our house rules).

-2.1 Check-In – Is any time after 2pm!
+2.1 Check-In – It is betwen 2pm -10pm.
 If you arrive early, you can leave your bags in our luggage room free of charge and head out and explore the amazing neighbourhood and London’s amazing sights.
-If you’re tired from the journey you can kickback in our amazing lounges and enjoy a free tea or coffee while you wait for your room to be available!

 2.2 ID and Age Restrictions – All guests are required to present a valid Passport or photographic government issued Identification Cards (this does not include driving licenses, in exemption of UK citizens).